nadsbuhdha/portfolio-project-5/README.md

 ## Structure

-It is imperative that users can naviagate through the site easily and instinctively.
+It is imperative that users can navigate through the site easily and instinctively.
 In order to adhere to this the following considerations undertaken:

-(Add structure image ?)

 * Responsive design throughout the site.
-* Header, footer and navagation visable and consistant throughout entire site.
+* Header, footer and navigation visable and consistant throughout entire site.
 * Clearly labelled links.
 * Consistant font sizing and colouring throughout site.